CodySpring33/PetFinder/README.md

 If you would like to test out our deployment (https://pet-match-test.herokuapp.com) without making an account you may use the testing credentials:
 - username: test
 - password: password1234

+## Contributing

+Please look at our issues to find a suitable task for you to contribute to.
+Our main development tree would be: Individual pet screens, UI polish, then any other issue you feel comfortable contributing to.

 ## License